Designer | Professor | Researcher | Technologist

 He has specialised in working with media server systems for large scale corporate and industrial events through his work with WorldStage.
 During his time based out of their San Francisco Lab, he worked on events across the USA and Macau for clients such as Wynn, NBC Studios, Intel, and Nokia Bell Labs.

-He is based in his native Toronto and has recently joined the faculty at the School of Performance at Ryerson University, where he will be working to develop a new Live Events program.
+He is based in his native Toronto and is a member of the faculty at the School of Performance at Ryerson University, where he teaches and is writing curriculum to integrate projection and digital tools into the program.
 He enjoys the technology and the art equally, and is pursuing research in the role of new technologies in live art.